FREQUENTLY ASKED QUESTIONS

 Does the Downtown Sailing Center (DSC) Rent Boats?

-If you do not live in Baltimore, we strongly encourage you to check out our lessons and events or look for an open house sailing opportunity.
+If you do not live in Baltimore, we strongly encourage you to check out our lessons and events.
 The DSC grants reciprocity on a case-by-case basis with other US Sailing Community Sailing Centers with adequate advanced notice.
 If you live in Baltimore only part-time or are visiting for an extended stay and would like to become a member, please call the office at 410-727-0722 and talk to one of the professional staff.

 Members sail at their own risk and take responsibility for the vessels they reserve.
 Powerboat support is typically limited to structured programming, such as member sails, lessons, camps, and our Thursday Night Racing Program.

 As a member, can I take boats out whenever I want?

 Boats are reserved on a first-come, first-serve basis through an online reservation portal.
 On Wednesday evenings and Sunday afternoons, all boats are reserved for social "member sails" for "skipper-" and "crew-level" members (no private reservations).
 On Thursday evenings, the J/22s are used for racing.
 Otherwise, all of the boats are up for grabs.
 For more information about our fleet, click HERE

 Private reservations are limited to 4 hour time slots during daylight hours only, and we do not allow any sailing if a Gale Warning is posted for our area.